 Now that the UCI has decided disc brakes are not in fact the modern equivalent of the scythes on the wheels of Boudicea's chariot, we're seeing a lot more bikes in the pro peloton with disc brakes.
-The Mitchelton-Scott team is using Scott's Foil RC Disc aero bike.
+The Mitchelton-Scott team that includes Adam and Simon Yates is using Scott's Foil RC Disc aero bike.
 The full-dress Foil Premium Disc with Shimano Dura-Ace Di2 shifting and Zipp Zipp 303 NSW Disc Firecrest wheels will make an £11,000-deep dent in your bank balance, but there's a cheaper alternative.

 The Foil Disc 20 has the same frame shape, but uses a less spendy grade of carbon fibre to keep the cost under control.
 It has Shimano's excellent Ultegra mechanical shifting and Scott's own Syncros RR2.0 Disc wheels, but retains the sleek aero seatpost and tidy stem design of the five-figure bike.